LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Experimental Results

-To assess the effectiveness of the denoising module in ConsRec, we conduct a comparative analysis involving various item representation strategies.
-Specifically, we compare the full ConsRec model with its variant without the denoising module (ConsRec w/o Filter), as well as versions of ConsRec equipped with different item representation methods within the denoising module.
-We implement the denoising module $M_\text{Filter}$ using three approaches: an ID-based recommendation model, Bert4Rec~\cite{Sun2019Bert4rec}, and a dense retriever, BGE-Base~\cite{bge_embedding}, which serve as baselines for evaluating representation effectiveness.
+To evaluate the effectiveness of the semantic shortcut extractor in \method{}, we perform a comparative analysis involving various item representation strategies.
+Specifically, we compare the full \method{} model with its variant without the semantic shortcut extractor (\method{} w/o Filter), as well as versions of \method{} equipped with different item representation methods within the semantic shortcut extractor.

+We implement the semantic shortcut extractor $M_\text{Filter}$ using three approaches: an ID-based recommendation model, Bert4Rec~\cite{Sun2019Bert4rec}, and a dense retriever, BGE-Base~\cite{bge_embedding}, which serve as baselines for evaluating representation effectiveness.

 As illustrated in Figure~\ref{fig:sim}, we analyze the text similarity among the items retained by $M_\text{Filter}$ using the BGE-Base model to compute pairwise similarity scores.
-In Figure~\ref{fig:sim:a}, we report the average similarity among the retained items using different denoising methods.
-The results show that all methods improve the internal similarity of the retained items.
-Notably, when using ConsRec, the retained user-interacted items achieve the highest average similarity, indicating stronger coherence among these retained items.
+In Figure~\ref{fig:sim:a}, we report the average similarity among the items selected by different semantic shortcut extraction strategies.
+The results show that all methods increase the internal similarity among selected items.
+Notably, when using \method{}, the extracted item subset achieves the highest average similarity, indicating stronger semantic alignment within the shortcut.

 Furthermore, Figure~\ref{fig:sim:b} presents the average similarity between the $M_\text{Filter}$-retained user-interacted items and the ground-truth target item.
-Among all methods, ConsRec yields the highest similarity, demonstrating its effectiveness in retaining items that are semantically aligned with the target item that users needed.
+Among all methods, \method{} yields the highest similarity, demonstrating its effectiveness in maintaining items that are semantically aligned with the target item that users need.